johnjkenny/dock_schedule/README.md

   -w, --wait            Wait for the job to finish before returning.
 Default: False
 ```

+1. Run Local Jobs (on worker containers in the swarm):
 ```bash
 # Drop --wait, -w to run job in background
 dschedule -j -r -i 69112dee-97d0-47a9-9a5d-b63e3f15e51c -w